secretstartups/handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 1. Start with the three large phases of the Main Job: beginning, middle, and end.
 Arrange the sub-jobs uncovered from your interviews in the appropriate category.
 1. Continue to group the jobs into stages, using the universal stages as a starting point, but changing them as needed.
 Language is important, so spend time refining it as you go.

 You might end up with fewer or more stages than eight.
-It’s also possible to include a loop for interaction or even a branch in the flow.
+It's also possible to include a loop for interaction or even a branch in the flow.
 The diagram you create should stand as a clear model for describing the process of performing the job that everyone in your organization can relate to.

 Ideally, you will validate this job map with Job Performers.
 Talk through it with them.
-If the labels and/or divisions between stages need a great deal of explanation or seem to be confusing, rework them until it’s simple enough to be self-explanatory.
+If the labels and/or divisions between stages need a great deal of explanation or seem to be confusing, rework them until it's simple enough to be self-explanatory.

 ### Step 2 - Put the job map to use